- Exercise is important for physical health and mood.

 - A pull-up bar can be mounted in a doorway for chin-ups and pull-ups.

-More elaborate and expensive home equipment for working body muscles is also available, costing from $100 to more than $1,000.
+More elaborate and expensive home equipment for working body muscles is also available.
 No one should purchase or use strength-training equipment without instruction from a professional.

 Flexibility Training (Stretching)